rscherrer/simarray/README.md

 ./sim_mutation_0.1_traits_0_0_2/
 ```

 The script expects the different values on a given line in `traits.txt` to be separated by `--param-separator`, and will separate them with that separator too in output parameter files.
-However, it will use `--separator` to separate the values in folder names (mostly to avoid spaces).
+However, it will use `--separator` to separate the values in folder names (mostly to avoid white spaces in paths).

 ### Read from Folder